patztablook22/aura/README.md

 ![demo](https://raw.githubusercontent.com/patztablook22/meta/master/aura/demo.gif)

-This tool aims to provide a simple yet powerfull functionality of .
-It will assit you when installing packages from the AUR.
+This tool aims to provide a simple yet powerfull functionality. \
+It will assit you when installing packages from the `AUR`. \
 It does cloning for you, can parse PKGBUILD, and even try to execute it in given environment, yielding feedback on what to target manually.

 # Installation
 ```